LGBTQ rights in Western Australia

-Lesbian, gay, bisexual and transgender (LGBTQ) rights in Western Australia have seen significant progress since the beginning of the 21st century, with male sex acts legal since 1990 and the state parliament passing comprehensive law reforms in 2002.
-The state was the first place within Australia to grant full adoption rights to same-sex couples in 2002.
-As of 2025, Western Australia is the only place within Australia to ban altruistic surrogacy for same-sex couples and also the only mainland state that still legally allows conversion therapy practices without any criminal sanctions whatsoever - that causes immense harm on vulnerable LGBTQ individual victims.
+Lesbian, gay, bisexual and transgender (LGBTQ) rights in Western Australia have seen significant progress since the beginning of the 21st century, with male sexual activity legal since 1990 and the state parliament passing comprehensive anti-discrimination law reforms in 2002.
+As part of those reforms, Western Australia was the first state within Australia to grant full adoption rights to same-sex couples in 2002, though the last to permit non-commercial surrogacy agreements involving same-sex couples within mid-August 2026 by a Supreme Court and Court of Appeals ruling.
+As of September 2026, Western Australia (plus Tasmania) are the only places left within Australia that still has not explicitly criminally prohibited conversion therapy practices on individuals.

 Laws regarding sexual activity

 In December 1989, the Parliament of Western Australia passed the Law Reform (Decriminalisation of Sodomy) Act 1989 which decriminalised private sexual acts between two people of the same sex and went into effect on 23 March 1990.
 The Act was however, one of the strictest gay law reform acts in Australia, as it made the age of consent for homosexual sex acts between males 21, whilst lowering the heterosexual age of consent to 16.
 The Act also created new homosexual-oriented offences under state law, including making it a crime for a person to "...promote or encourage homosexual behaviour as part of the teaching in any primary or secondary educational institutions..." or make public policy with respect to the undefined promotion of homosexual behaviour.

 LGBT people in Western Australia achieved equalisation of consent ages in 2002 via the Acts Amendment (Gay and Lesbian Law Reform) Act 2002, which also repealed the laws with respect to promotion of homosexual behaviour in public policy and in educational institutions.